Skip to main content

 If you've ever wanted to customize a chart or build your own trading signal without diving into complex code, you've probably heard of Pine Script.
 It's the language built right into TradingView, and it was made specifically for traders, not software engineers.

 Compared to older platforms that feel like they're built for programmers, Pine Script is refreshingly straightforward.
 If you have a tiny bit of experience with something like Python, you'll recognize the clean, readable style.
 The best part?
-It comes with a huge library of built-in functions for common trading calculations, so you don't have to build everything from scratch.
+It comes with a large library of built-in functions for common trading calculations, so you don't have to build everything from scratch.

-Here’s how it works: you put your trading logic together using simple visual blocks, like connecting building blocks.
-While you're doing that, the tool quietly writes the proper Pine Script code (version 5 or 6) for you in the background.
-The code it creates is clean, standard, and ready to use.
+That's where Pineify comes in.
+You build your trading logic using simple visual blocks, like connecting building blocks.
+While you're doing that, the tool writes clean Pine Script (version 5 or 6) in the background.
+The code it creates is standard and ready to use.
 You just copy and paste it directly into TradingView to add it to your chart.
-It’s your code, with no special tricks or lock-in to worry about.
+It's your code, with no lock-in.

 What You Can Build With Pineify